-It’s easy to blame your age or joke that you’re out of shape if you have trouble catching your breath.
+It’s easy to think that you’re just out of shape if you have trouble catching your breath.
 But you shouldn’t ignore breathing problems.
-They’re sometimes the sign of a serious health problem.
+They’re sometimes a sign of a serious health problem.

-The symptoms below, especially if they happen for no apparent reason or don’t go away, are often a sign that it’s time to see your health care provider to get checked out.
+Some symptoms, especially if they happen for no apparent reason or don’t go away, are things you should get checked out by a doctor.

 People with COPD have airways that are inflamed, that are clogged with mucus, or that don’t work as well as they used to.
 Smoking is the biggest cause of the condition, but breathing secondhand smoke, polluted air, or toxic chemicals can also hurt your airways.